E-E-A-T for AI Visibility 2026: Build Trust Signals LLMs Can't Ignore

 - Contribute to industry publications where author vetting is standard

 AI models cross-check information across multiple sources.
-Content that's corroborated by authoritative third-party citations gets higher confidence scores and more frequent recommendations.
+Content corroborated by authoritative third-party citations gets higher confidence scores and more frequent recommendations.
+The Princeton GEO study found that citing sources produced up to +115% visibility improvement for lower-ranked pages, making it the single highest-impact optimization in the entire framework.

 Build Authority Through Citations